 At a third level, one found rootedness in the community, by playing a social role.
 These social expectations connect us to each other and enabled the community to function.
 When you think about it, most obligations are the result of these roles.
 Today, we try to be good mechanics, lawyers, entrepreneurs, political activists, fathers, mothers and so on.
 For the Aztecs, such roles were connected to a calendar of festivals, with shadings of denial and excess akin to Lent and Mardi Gras.
 These rites were a form of moral education, training or habituating people to the virtues needed to lead a rooted life.

 Finally, one was to seek rootedness in teotl, the divine and single being of existence.
 The Aztecs believed that ‘god’ was simply nature, an entity of both genders whose presence was manifest in different forms.
 Rootedness in teotl was mostly achieved obliquely, via the three levels above.
 But a few select activities, such as the composition of philosophic poetry, offered a more direct connection.

 A life led in this way would harmonise body, mind, social purpose and wonder at nature.
 Such a life, for the Aztecs, amounted to a kind of careful dance, one that took account of the treacherous terrain of the slippery earth, and in which pleasure was little more than an incidental feature.
 This vision stands in sharp relief to the Greeks’ idea of happiness, where reason and pleasure are intrinsic to the best performance of our life’s act on the world’s stage.
-Aztec philosophy encourages us to question this received ‘Western’ wisdom about the good life – and to seriously consider the sobering notion that doing something worthwhile is more important than enjoying it.Make a donation
+Aztec philosophy encourages us to question this received ‘Western’ wisdom about the good life – and to seriously consider the sobering notion that doing something worthwhile is more important than enjoying it.Support Aeon: make a one-off donation